sand, blush and white colored 5 inch ceramic pots potted with marble queen pothos, needle point ivy, and calathea beauty start houseplants

 • Brown crispy edges or tips on leaves

-• Whitish crust of salt on the top of your plants soil
+• White crust of salt on the top of your plants soil

-Which Plants Need Drainage Holes In Plant Holders?
+Which Plants Need Drainage Holes in Their Plant Holders?

 You might be wondering if all plants need to be in pots with holes, so read on to find out more.